top of page

 Online Safety

-My work emphasises the prevalence and devastating impacts of online violence against women and girls, as well as identifying the necessary legislative measures to better regulate the online world.
+My work emphasises the prevalence and devastating impacts of online and tech-facilitated violence against women and girls and identifies the necessary legislative measures to better regulate the online world.

 Online safety